phetsims/charges-and-fields/doc/implementation-notes.md

 An equipotential line is represented by a series of positions.
 The view is responsible for linking these points into a series of line segments.
 The code contains model and view elements to generate electric field lines.
-They can be turn on by setting 'isBasicsVersion' to false.
+They can be turn on by setting 'isEnhancedVersion' to true.